-The fine arts department of the Minnesota State Fair presents an annual art exhibition that is the result of a juried competition.
+The Fine Arts department of the Minnesota State Fair presents an annual art exhibition that is the result of a juried competition.
 Participation is open to all living residents of Minnesota, and each may submit one work for consideration.
 Only those works selected by the jurors are displayed in the Fine Arts Center during the State Fair.
-In 2012, a total of 2,267 pieces were submitted, and 365 works were accepted.
+In 2014, a total of 2,107 pieces were submitted, and 325 works were accepted.

-The Fine Arts Rules and Regulations will be available for download April 1.
+The Fine Arts Rules and Regulations will be available online the first Monday in April.
 Please be sure to read the rules and regulations document before beginning the registration process.

-JURY PROCESS: There are now two phases of the jury process.
+JURY PROCESS: This is a two-phase jury process.
 In Phase 1, jurors will first review submitted digital images to determine which works will be delivered for Phase 2.
-Phase 2 will be an in-person jury review to determine the works to be accepted for the 2013 Fine Arts Exhibition at the Minnesota State Fair.
+Phase 2 will be an in-person jury review to determine the works to be accepted for this year’s Fine Arts Exhibition at the Minnesota State Fair.
 Please take care in photographing your work.
 The jury will consist of recognized individuals in their respective media.
-All artists will be notifies via email of the decisions of the jurors.
+All artists will be notified via email of the decisions of the jurors.

-Phase 1 submission process: We now require each entrant to submit a digital image(s) of their work.
+PHASE 1: Each entrant is required to submit a digital image(s) of their work.
 Images should be in JPEG format.
 We recommend the shortest dimension of the submitted image be 1000 pixels.
 Artists MUST submit AT LEAST ONE DIGITAL IMAGE of the entry.
 Only one image is required, but entrants are allowed up to THREE total images to present the ONE work.
 If images of more than one work are submitted, entrant will be disqualified.

-DIGITAL PROCESS: As digital technology continues to expand and influence the way many artists work, not simply photographers, we are changing our policy regarding entries that display digital process.
-Acceptance of these entries is expanded to all classes.
-Please note that this applies to the finished work itself, not the process of entering the submission.
-For instance, digitally photographing an oil painting for submission does not constitute 'digital process'.
-However, if an oil painting includes a digitally printed photo as a collage element, that does constitute an element of 'digital process'.
+DIGITAL PROCESS: As digital technology continues to expand and influence the way many artists work, not simply photographers, acceptance of these entries is expanded to all classes.
+Note that this applies to the finished work itself, not the process of entering the submission.
+For instance, digitally photographing an oil painting for submission does not constitute 'digital process.'
+However, if an oil painting includes a digitally printed photo as a collage element, that constitutes an element of 'digital process.'
 During registration, for identification purposes and to insure we are best serving our participants, entrants will be asked to indicate if the submitted work includes digital process, and to describe that element.

 WEB PRESENCE: We recommend all artists establish a web presence.
 Participation in the Fine Arts Exhibition is an opportunity to make a lasting connection with viewers, many of whom might be interested in seeing more work.
-There are several options for creating a web page to display art and resume information, many are free (for example: www.mnartists.org).
+There are several options for creating a web page to display art and resume information, many are free (i.e.: mnartists.org).

-NOTE: Students in grades K-12 who are looking to enter artwork and photographs should do so in our education department competitions.
-Although the fine arts competition is open to any Minnesota artist, regardless of age, it is a highly competitive contest and we strongly recommend students enter the education department competition, where their work will be judged solely against their peers.
+NOTE: Students in grades K-12 who are looking to enter artwork and photographs should do so in K-12 Competition.
+Although the fine arts competition is open to any Minnesota artist, regardless of age, it is a highly competitive contest and we strongly recommend students enter their projects in K-12 Competition, where their work will be judged solely against their peers.

-PHASE 1: From July 10-14, jurors will review submitted digital images to determine which works will be delivered for Phase 2.
-All artists will be notifies via email of the decisions of the jurors on July 15-16.
+PHASE 1: From July 15-19, jurors will review submitted digital images to determine which works will be delivered for Phase 2.
+All artists will be notified via email of the decisions of the jurors on July 20-21.

-PHASE 2: Entries selected for Phase 2 will be received on Saturday and Sunday, July 27 and 28 from 10 a.m.-8 p.m.
-All Phase 2 artists will be notified via email of the decisions of the jurors on July 31-Aug.
-1.
+PHASE 2: All Phase 2 artists will be notified via email of the decisions of the jurors on Aug.
+5-6.

 FIRST GLANCE EVENT: Tuesday, Aug.
-20, 5-7 p.m.
+25, 5-7 p.m.
 The Minnesota State Fair Foundation 501(c)(3) invites artists, friends and family to support the future of the arts at the Minnesota State Fair.
 This is your chance to get a first glance at the selected works and celebrate art at the fair with arts enthusiasts.
 Light refreshments available.
-Tickets will be available for purchase in July at www.msffoundation.org or by calling (651) 288-4323.
+Tickets are available for purchase at msffoundation.org or by calling (651) 288-4323.

 PREVIEW NIGHT: Tuesday, Aug.
-20, 7-9:30 p.m. at the Fine Arts Center, for participating and non-participating artists and their friends.
+25, 7-9:30 p.m. in the Fine Arts Center, for participating and non-participating artists and their friends.

 For further information, please email us or call us directly at (651) 288-4417.

-The fine arts rules and regulations can be viewed and printed using Adobe Acrobat Reader version 5 or higher.
-If you do not have Acrobat Reader or have an older version, you may download the most current Acrobat Reader by clicking here.
+The information below may be viewed and printed using Adobe Acrobat Reader version 5 or higher.
+If you do not have Acrobat Reader or have an older version, you may download the most current Acrobat Reader.

-For 2013, $3,150 in additional prizes will be awarded and provided by: American Swedish Institute, Anoka-Ramsey Community College, Banfill-Locke Center for the Arts, Bloomington Theatre and Art Center, Patricia Kennedy Crump Memorial, Robert Crump Memorial, Friends of the Hopkins Center for the Arts, Crist Delmonico Memorial Painting Award, Maple Grove Arts Center, The Ron Merchant Award, Robert Meyer Sculpture Award, Minnesota Citizens for the Arts, Minnesota Porcelain Arts Guild, Minnesota Quilters Inc., Minnesota State Fair Foundation, North Hennepin Community College, Northern Clay Center, Northstar Water Media Society, Jennifer and William Oliver, Textile Center, Tweed Museum of Art, Vesper College Eco-Art Award, Walker Art Center Ingenuity Award, White Bear Center for the Arts.
+$3,500 in additional prizes will be awarded and provided by: American Swedish Institute, Anoka-Ramsey Community College, Artistry, Banfill-Locke Center for the Arts, Friends of the Hopkins Center for the Arts, Lake Country Pastel Society, Maple Grove Arts Center, The Ron Merchant Award, The Gordon Parks, Gallery at Metropolitan State University, Minnesota Art Center, Minnesota Citizens for the Arts, Minnesota Porcelain Arts Guild, Minnesota Quilters Inc., Minnesota State Fair Foundation, North Hennepin Community College, Northern Clay Center, Northstar Watermedia Society, Jennifer and William Oliver, Outdoor Painters of Minnesota, Textile Center, Tweed Museum of Art, Weisman Art Museum and White Bear Center for the Arts.